The directed landscape is a black noise: A strong mixing property for the landscape under spatial shifts

 Consider the event $E$ in which all of the $4N$ geodesic paths from the points $b_r$ to $b_r$ and $c_r$ to $c_r$ in $\mathcal L^0$ do not cross any of the values $a_r$, and also do not cross the endpoints of the intervals $I_r,J_r$ (which in particular implies that they do not intersect).
-By the same argument as in \cref{l:mixing}, the values $\mathcal L^0_{s,t}(x,y)$ will agree with either of $\mathcal L^1$ or $\mathcal L^2$ as long as $x,y$ lie strictly in between any given consecutive geodesics $\Pi_r$ and $\Pi_{r+1}$.
+By the same argument as in \cref{l:mixing}, the values $\mathcal L^0_{s,t}(x,y)$ will agree with either of $\mathcal L^1$ or $\mathcal L^2$ as long as $x,y$ lie strictly in between any two given consecutive geodesics.
 See \cref{f:1} for a geometric depiction of this event.

-We apply a union bound over all $4N$ of the geodesics, together with an application of \cref{dov1.7}, to show that the event $E$ occurs with probability greater than $1-C(4N)e^{-dD^3}$, where $C,d$ do not depend on $N,D$ or the choice of intervals.
+To bound the event that at least one of the $4N$ geodesics traverses a distance of more than $D$, we take a union bound over this event for all $4N$ geodesics.
+We then apply \cref{dov1.7} to obtain a total bound of $(4N) \cdot Ce^{-dD^3}$.
+This means that the event $E$ occurs with probability greater than $1-C(4N)e^{-dD^3}$, where $C,d$ do not depend on $N,D$ or the choice of intervals.
 Consequently, by repeating the exact argument as that in \cref{p:alphamixingestimate} (replacing the event $\{X>k\}$ appearing there with the event $E$ here) we obtain the required bound. \end{proof}

 Specializing \cref{mixing} to the case $T=1$ and projecting the result to the two-time marginal $(s,t)=(0,1)$, we obtain the following corollary about strong mixing of the Airy sheet under diagonal shifts.